const-ae/proDA/README.md

 <img src="man/figures/README-sample_dist-1.png" width="60%" style="display: block; margin: auto;" />

-### Fitting the Probabilistic Dropout Model
+### Fit the Probabilistic Dropout Model

-In the next step we will fit the actual linear probabilistic dropoout model to the normalized data.
-But before we start I will create a data.frame that contains some additional info on each sample, in particular to which condition that sample belongs.
+In the next step, we will fit the actual linear probabilistic dropoout model to the normalized data.
+But before we start, I will create a data.frame that contains some additional information on each sample, in particular to which condition that sample belongs.

 ``` r